 - Your product doesn’t solve my problem.

 - I don’t have the authority to buy this.
 (Someone else needs to approve it.)

 As a marketer, your job is to handle the objections as they come up — by showcasing your value props, explaining your product clearly, and offering clear next steps.

 Here’s how you might handle these objections.
 Click to open each arrow.

 In your cold emails, ad copy, blog posts, etc., spell out the problems with the bad alternative.
 Or target a higher-intent persona.

 Twist the knife around the implications of the problem.
 Send reminder emails until the problem is urgent.
 Or target a higher-intent persona.

 Write a clear landing page.
 Showcase product screenshots.
 Offer a demo call.
 Send a “How it works” Loom video.
+Offer a sample.

 Emphasize how much $ they’ll make/save by using you.
 Offer a money-back guarantee.
 Build an ROI calculator.
 Offer a payment plan.
 Offer a cheaper sample (more on this below).